Royal Automobile Club of Tasmania

-The Royal Automobile Club of Tasmania normally abbreviated to RACT is a motoring club in Tasmania, Australia.
-The organisation was established in 1923 and now has over 200,000 members.
-It is a member of the Australian Automobile Association.
+The Royal Automobile Club of Tasmania (RACT) is a motoring club in Tasmania, Australia.
+The organisation was established as the Royal Autocar Club of Tasmania in 1923 by R. J. Shield and Col. A. P. Crisp.
+The club now has over 200,000 members and is a member of the Australian Automobile Association.
 It provides services such as roadside assistance, vehicle, home and contents insurance, personal and car loans, driver's education and tourism.

 In addition to consumer services, the club also engages in consumer advocacy, particularly in regard to petrol prices, which are both historically and recently higher than prices in other parts of Australia.